 A bundle pricing is used to offer more items for the price of a smaller number of products.
 This strategy is often used in combination with other strategies, and is especially relevant seasonally.

 As a business owner you may choose to offer some products only as a part of a bundle, or create large bundles when the demand is high (5+1 for example).
-Studying your customer persona (for example whether you cater to families that prefer to shop less often but buy more at once) will help you in deciding whether to implement this method.
+Studying your customer persona (for example, whether you cater to families that prefer to shop less often but buy more at once) will help you in deciding whether to implement this method of setting up prices for your products.

 Where it’s used: retail, e-commerce, restaurants, beauty services.